 User Review( votes)

-The Professional Bowlers Association Billy Welu award is awarded annually, recognizing exemplary qualities in male or female college students who compete in the sport of bowling. the program winner receives $1,000.
+The Professional Bowlers Association Billy Welu Scholarship is awarded annually, recognizing exemplary qualities in male or female college students who compete in the sport of bowling.
+The scholarship winner receives $1,000.
 To be eligible candidates must be amateur bowlers who are currently in college (preceding the application date) and maintain at least a 2.5/4.0 GPA or equivalent.
 Applications must be postmarked by June 15.

 USBC Alberta E. Crowe Star of Tomorrow: This award annually recognizes star qualities in a female high school senior or college student who competes in the sport of bowling.
 Star qualities include distinguished bowling performance on the local, regional, state and national levels, academic achievement and extracurricular and civic involvement.
 The award winner receives a $6,000 scholarship.